- Frequency of wage payments

 - Date of payment and the pay period covered by payment.

 An employer must, on written demand, prior to the commencing of work, notify each employee as to the rate of wages to be paid, whether by the hour, day, week, month, or year, and date of paydays.
-Such notification must be in writing to each employee or by posting of notice in a conspicuous place.
-Montana Stat.
-39-3-203
+Such notification must be in writing to each employee or by posting of a notice in a conspicuous place.
+MT Statute 39-3-203